intimate waxing manchester logo

 How long will the results last?

-Everyone's different.
-In most cases, you will see minimal regrowth during the first 3 weeks, with a noticeable increase after that.
+Everyone is different.
+In most cases, you will see minimal re-growth during the first 3 weeks, with a noticeable increase after that.
 Continued waxing encourages slower, sparser regrowth.

 How often should i be waxed?

 If you're serious about maintaining that clean & smooth feeling, I recommend that you come in every 4 weeks for the first 4 appointments.
 By the 4th wax, you find that the whole thing is a breeze.
-The discomfort will be greatly decreased and the re-growth will be greatly slowed.
+The discomfort will be greatly decreased and re-growth reduced.
 You may then find that the you will be able to leave longer gaps between your appointments.

 Why get waxed?

-Men and women from all professions and of all ages get waxed... more than you would ever dream of.
-The reasons range from it being cleaner, or with hay fever suffers claiming nasal hair removal is better than piriton, to it improving their love life as it heightens sensitivity, and think about it, who really likes to wear a fur coat in summer!
+Men and women of all ages and from all professions get waxed...more than you would ever dream of.
+The reasons range from it being cleaner to improving their love life as it heightens sensitivity to hay fever sufferers agreeing that nasal hair removal is better than Piriton.

-We do not do intimate waxing for anyone under the age of 18 and for general waxing of clients under 16 we need parental consent/present at appointment
+We do not permit Intimate Waxing on anyone under the age of 18.
+For general waxing treatments of clients under 16 we need parental consent & presence of parent at the appointment.

 Aftercare